luisrojas17/ecommerceUser/README.md

 ### Create Lambda

 Add trigger

+When you are going to load the code zip file for your lambda function you will have to add next  environment varirables:

+- SecretName=ecommerce_secret

 In next section it will be described the process to configure an API gateway to get and request objects from and to S3.
 Also, you can check next documentation: